 •[result_ID]: The ID of a specific recording, as returned when executing a search via Searches execution results and data.

-•[your_bizagi_project_url]: Corresponds to the URL where end users access the Bizagi Work portal.
+•[your_bizagi_project_url]: The URL where end users access your Bizagi Work Portal.

-For instance for an on-premise Bizagi project, such URL would be:
+For an on-premise Bizagi project, the URL would be:

-The following image illustrates how you can send an HTTP GET for this resource:
+This image illustrates how you can send an HTTP GET for a resource:

 •Name: The unique name of the action for that record.